Shopify/shopify_python_api/README.md

     ```

 3. For application to access a shop via the API, they first need a
-    "token" specific to the shop, which is obtained from Shopify after
+    "access token" specific to the shop, which is obtained from
-    the owner has granted the application access to the shop.
-This can
+    Shopify after the owner has granted the application access to the
-    be done by redirecting the shop owner to permission URL obtained
+    shop.
+This can be done by redirecting the shop owner to a
-    as follows:
+    permission URL, obtained as follows:

     ```python
     shop_url = "yourshopname.myshopify.com"